bfactory-ai/zignal/bindings/python/README.md

 - Canvas: lines, circles, polygons, bitmap font text drawing
 - Geometry: Rectangle, ConvexHull, Similarity/Affine/Projective transforms
 - Terminal output: SGR, Braille, Sixel, Kitty
-- All of the above backed by Zig with no external runtime dependencies
+- All of the above backed by Zig with no dependencies

 ## Installation

-- Python 3.9 or newer
+- Python 3.10 or newer
 - `pip install zignal-processing`

 Prebuilt wheels are published for common platforms.
 If pip falls back to building from source, ensure `zig` is available on your PATH.